brissboss/fonctional_test/README.md

 To run the tests, follow these steps:

-1. Open .env file and set the following variables:
+1. Create .env file and set the following variables:
     ```shell
     CHROMIUM_PATH=/path/to/chromium
     WEBSITE_URL=https://www.the-website-to-test.com